ARM-software/perf-libs-tools/README.txt

 ALPHA and BETA for a DGEMM case, are missed, however this is an acceptable situation for the automatic creation of a logging library.

+Note that we now provide two sets of timing results: inclusive and top-level.
+Typically users may call a routine such as DPOTRF, but internally they may in turn call many other LAPACK or BLAS functions.

 Tools
 -----